-The SAFE-10-T project will develop a Safety Framework to ensure high safety performance while allowing longer life-cycles for critical infrastructure across the road, rail and inland waterway modes.
-Moving from considering critical infrastructure such as bridges, tunnels and earthworks as inert objects to being intelligent (self-learning objects) the SAFE-10-T project will provide a means of virtually eradicating sudden failures.
-This will be achieved by:
+NThe SAFE-10-T project developed a Safety Framework to ensure high safety performance while allowing longer life-cycles for critical infrastructure across the road, rail, and inland waterway modes.
+It transitioned from considering critical infrastructure such as bridges, tunnels, and earthworks as inert objects to being intelligent (self-learning objects).
+The SAFE-10-T project provided a means of virtually eradicating sudden failures by:

-The project will achieve significant impact in asset management by:
+The project achieved significant impact in asset management by:

-- By moving to intelligent objects that communicate their safety condition during extreme events we will provide a means of virtually eradicating sudden catastrophic failure of infrastructure objects.
+- Moving to intelligent objects that communicated their safety condition during extreme events, providing a means of virtually eradicating sudden catastrophic failure of infrastructure objects.

-- Demonstrate the concept of fully interconnected transport networks on the TEN-T
+The project also aimed to demonstrate the concept of fully interconnected transport networks on the TEN-T.